-The maximum gross retail floorspace for The Entrance District Town Centre is 27,800m2.
-The existing retail floorspace in The Entrance is estimated to be 19,800m2.
-Council's Retail Centres Strategy recommends an additional 8,000m2 of retail floorspace by 2011.
+The maximum gross retail floorspace for The Entrance District Town Centre is 30,000sq.m.
+The existing retail floorspace in The Entrance is estimated to be 19,800sq.m.
+It is envisaged that by 2011 the Centre could expand with an additional 8,000sq.m of retail floorspace.